Pacific Northwest Cabaret Association &

 Presented by Arnaldo!, the Seattle festival debuted in 2008 at Julia's On Broadway.
 In 2011, the Seattle festival expanded into its current venue at Egan's Ballard Jam House, where it continues to run every weekend in March, featuring an exhilarating variety of West Coast performers and sponsored by local arts patrons Brian Silkworth & Bill Colter.

-Seattle's March Is Cabaret Month (SMICM) festival is produced by the Pacific Northwest Cabaret Association (PNWCA) whose mission is to promote and to preserve the art of the American style cabaret.
+Seattle's March Is Cabaret Month (SMICM) festival is produced by the Pacific Northwest Cabaret Association (PNWCA) whose mission is to promote and to preserve the art of the cabaret: intimate storytelling through music.
 PNWCA was founded in 2006 by Arnaldo!, who credits the inspiration to his 2005 attendance at The International Cabaret Workshop & Conference at Yale University, where he met the late artistic director Erv Raible and came under Raible's mentorship.
 In 2017, PNWCA festival received a grant from The Cricket Foundation and became a member of the umbrella 501-c3 arts organization SHUNPIKE.

 entertainment held in a nightclub or restaurant while the audience eats or drinks at tables: "she was seen recently in cabaret" ·